zhangtianjia/IIMP6020/Pose Estimation.md

 <center>By IIMP6020 teaching team</center>

 In this tutorial, you will learn how to estimate the pose of Tello with mission pads.
 The main procedure includes two parts:
-- retrievaling and tracking:
+- retrievaling and tracking: Retrievaling is to extract feature points of an image on which mission pads are taken and find correspondent reference image in the databse.
+By retrievaling, we can obtain the index of each mission pad.Traking is used to reduce the computation between two images.
-- estimation:
+- estimation: Each mission pad has different sparial distribution of circles.
+By appropriate mathmatical calcultion we can obtion the pose of the drones with respect to these circles.

 ## Marker Retrievaling and Tracking
-We need to detect markers in the captured image to determine the index of the mission pad which is called retrivaling.
-Usually for a video, it cost two much to retrieval markers in every frame.
+During the course , we use Locally Likely Arrangement Hashing(LLAH) method for retrievaling.
+Usually for a video, it cost too much to retrieval markers in every frame.
 If a marker is retrievaled in the previous frame, then we can just track the same marker in the present frame.
 If the tracking is failed, then the retrivaling is executed.

 ### Keypoint Matching By Locally Likely Arrangement Hashing